LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/messaging-conversation-segments.md

 LivePerson introduces a new segmentation model to measure each individual skill\\agent performance and present accurate KPIs per skill\\agent.

-The new metrics are added to the Report Builder for historical data analysis and are also available for real time data extraction:
+The new metrics are added to the Analytics Builder for historical data analysis and are also available for real time data extraction:

-* Report Builder - included in the Performance dashboard for Messaging
+* Analytics Builder - included in the Performance dashboard for Messaging
 * Messaging Operations API - in the following methods:

 1. [Messaging Skill Segment](https://developers.liveperson.com/messaging-operations-api-methods-messaging-skill-segment.html)